How Much Does It Cost to Charter a Yacht?

 VAT (Value Added Tax)

-Value-added tax (VAT) is an essential cost in yacht charters, with rates fluctuating based on the cruising destination.
-In the Mediterranean, VAT can range from 0% to 22%, influenced by the specific itinerary and countries visited.
-It’s essential to clarify the specific VAT rate in advance, as this will affect the total private yacht charter rates.
+Value-added tax (VAT) is a significant cost in yacht charters, with rates varying depending on the cruising destination.
+In the Mediterranean, VAT can range from 0% to 22%, influenced by the itinerary and the countries visited.
+For example, if the final point is the French Riviera, the VAT will typically be 20%.
+This tax is imposed by local governments and is not optional.
+The applicable rate depends on factors such as the port of embarkation, the cruising route, and whether the yacht enters international waters.

 Docking Fees